shaheerbilal7/DevelopersHub-Corporation-Data-Science-and-Analytics-Internship-Tasks/README.md

 *	Training a classification model like Logistic Regression or Decision Tree.
 *	Evaluating the model using accuracy and a confusion matrix.

-# Task 3:
-Customer Churn Prediction
+# Task 3: Customer Churn Prediction

 Objective:
  Identify customers who are likely to leave the bank.

-Dataset:
+Dataset used:
  Churn Modelling Dataset

 Instructions: